Booking options

 You’ll develop a clear understanding of how to maintain system performance, ensure compliance, and support long-term fire safety.

-This is Module 5 of 5 and completes the learning pathway towards the RQF Level 3 Award in the Requirements of FD&FA Systems (BS 5839-1:2025).
+This is Module 5 of our five-part BS 5839-1 learning pathway, completing the technical training required before progressing to the RQF Level 3 Award in the Requirements of Fire Detection & Fire Alarm Systems (BS 5839-1:2025).

 Fire & security engineers carrying out system maintenance